Tivoli Villa d’Este Gardens - Must-See Fountains on Tivoli Tours from Rome

 In the grotto at the waterfall's base, the bust of Neptune gives the fountain its name.
 Various basins at different heights allow water to gently flow into pools on the flat area below.

-10. Fountain of the Orgain (Fontana dell'Organo)
+10. Fountain of the Organ (Fontana dell'Organo)

 Constructed in 1566 and designed by French engineer Luc Leclerc and his nephew Claude Venard